Want to try it for yourself?

 5. Lack of defined roles and liability

 If you don’t define responsibilities and liability for AWS cloud security, no one will step up to the plate during a security incident.
 This is a massive risk.
-On the flip side, when liability is clearly assigned to responsible parties, it’s much easier to remediate incidents as quickly as possible.
+On the flip side, when liability is assigned to responsible parties, it’s much easier to remediate incidents as quickly as possible.

 6. Unsecured sensitive data stored in the cloud